Testing Weak Lensing Maps With Redshift Surveys: A Subaru Field: Probing the GTO2deg Field Redshift Survey

-The probes toward peaks 0 and 1 each contain an impressive peak.
+The probes toward peaks 0 and 1 in Figure \ref{fig:velhisto1.ps} each contain an impressive peak.
 These peaks correspond to obvious ``fingers'' in redshift space (Figure \ref{fig:velhisto1.ps}).
 The rest frame line-of-sight velocity dispersions of these systems within a 6$^\prime$ probe are, respectively 576$\pm$64 km s$^{-1}$ and 598$\pm$58 km s$^{-1}$ in agreement with previous measures (Dressler et al 1999 (peak 0); Hamana et al. 2008 (peak 1); see Section \ref{history}).
 Table \ref{tbl:VDisp} provides the number of galaxies and the rest frame line-of-sight velocity dispersion for both 3$^{\prime}$ and 6$^{\prime}$ probes.
-The rest frame line-of-sight velocity dispersions for these two clusters places both of them very near the $\nu = 3.7$ detection threshold.
+The rest frame line-of-sight velocity dispersions for these two clusters places both of them very near the $\nu = 4.25$ detection threshold.
 Counts of faint galaxy within these probes show a $> 2\sigma_S$ excess as one might expect (see Table \ref{tbl:VDisp}).

+Weak lensing detections of these clusters may be boosted by the obvious superposed structures in the redshift survey (Hoekstra et al. 2001; White et al 2002; de Putter \& White 2005; Hoekstra et al. 2011).
 We note that the weak lensing map detects the clusters corresponding to peaks 0 and 1 at high significance $\nu \sim 6$.
 However for $\nu \sim 6$, our predicted velocity dispersions for these peaks exceed the measured values by only 20-30\%.
 The 1$\sigma$ errors in the velocity dispersions are $\gtrsim 10$\%.
 Thus we cannot draw any definitive conclusion for this apparent difference between the measured velocity dispersion from the redshift survey and the weak lensing sensitivity analysis.

 The probe toward weak lensing peak 3 shows a more complex situation.
 There are two significant peaks in the histogram, one at $z = 0.297$ and the other at $z = 0.673$.
 The line-of-sight velocity dispersions are 567 km s$^{-1}$ and 558 km s$^{-1}$, respectively within 3$^{\prime}$ probes; the rest frame line-of-sight velocity dispersions are systematically smaller in the 6$^{\prime}$ probes, but the errors are large.
 The faint galaxy counts show an excess (Table \ref{tbl:VDisp}), probably resulting from the more distant system.
 Both systems may contribute to the lensing signal.
+We conclude that the purity for $\nu > 4.25$ is 2/3.